inti87/machine_learning_course/analysis.md

 ```

-Let see which columns are characters (potential conversion to numeric or factor, or to drop columns).
+Let see which columns are character type (potential conversion to numeric or factor, or to drop columns).
 On a first sight we think we must have most of the columns numeric.
-Some strange values can prevent numeric variables to becoming numeric,
+Some strange values can prevent numeric variables to becoming numeric, lets find out which values are preventing this to happen.
+Isolate first character vectors:

 ```r